Skip to main content

 Spring CAMP

 The program lasts the length of the spring quarter (10 weeks).
-Applications for spring 2024 are now closed.
 Check back in February 2025 for the next cycle.

 Summer CAMP

-The program lasts 10 weeks.The summer dates for 2024 are June 24 - August 30.
-Applications for summer 2025 are now closed.
+The program lasts 10 weeks.The summer dates for 2025 are June 23 - August 29.
 Check back in March 2025 for the next cycle.

 Benefits